AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 The {api:anychart.core.ui.LabelsFactory#format}format(){api} method, combined with [text formatters](../../Common_Settings/Text_Formatters), allows setting the text format – read the sections below to learn more.

+Alternatively, you can configure the text (and width) with the help of column presets – see [Column Presets](Column_Presets).

 ### Tokens

 To format the text of columns, combine the {api:anychart.core.ui.LabelsFactory#format}format(){api} method with [tokens](../../Common_Settings/Text_Formatters#string_tokens).